Gamocosm/Gamocosm/README.md

 - 'Aborting' should always be followed by `server.reset_state` and `return`

 ### Other Useful Stuff
-- Development/test user (created by [`db/seeds.rb`][db-seeds]) has the Digital Ocean api token from `env.sh`
+- Development user (created by [`db/seeds.rb`][db-seeds]) has the Digital Ocean api token from `env.sh`.
-	- The tests don't actually use this; the tests mock all HTTP requests/responses
-- The Sidekiq web interface is mounted at `/sidekiq`
+- The Sidekiq web interface is mounted at `/sidekiq`.
 - Sidekiq doesn't automatically reload source files when you edit them.
-You must restart it for changes to take effect
+You must restart it for changes to take effect.
-- Run the console: `bundle exec rails c`
+- Run the console: `bundle exec rails c`.
-- Reset the database: `bundle exec rake db:reset`
+- Reset the database: `bundle exec rake db:reset`.
-- Reset Sidekiq jobs: `Sidekiq::Queue.new.each { |job| job.delete }` in the rails console
+- Reset Sidekiq jobs: `Sidekiq::Queue.new.each { |job| job.delete }` in the rails console.
-- Reset Sidekiq stats: `Sidekiq::Stats.new.reset` in the rails console
+- Reset Sidekiq stats: `Sidekiq::Stats.new.reset` in the rails console.
-- Start `ScheduledTaskWorker`: `ScheduledTaskWorker.perform_in(0.seconds, 0)` - it will automatically reschedule itself for the next interval
+- Start `ScheduledTaskWorker`: `ScheduledTaskWorker.perform_in(0.seconds, 0)` - it will automatically reschedule itself for the next interval.
-- The deployment scripts and configuration are in the `sysadmin/` directory
+- The deployment scripts and configuration are in the `sysadmin/` directory.
-- List of `rake db` commands: [Stack Overflow][rake-db-commands]
+- List of `rake db` commands: [Stack Overflow][rake-db-commands].
-- [Rails extensions to common classes][rails-active-support-extensions]
+- [Rails extensions to common classes][rails-active-support-extensions].
-- [Rails configuration][rails-configuration]
+- [Rails configuration][rails-configuration].

 ## Credits
 - Special thanks to [geetfun][geetfun] who helped with the original development